 Director: Danny Boyle

-For a Danny Boyle directed movie about drug addiction, you’re supposed to expect a certain level of self-destruction.
+For a movie directed by Danny Boyle about drug addiction, you’re supposed to expect a certain level of self-destruction.
 But when Allison (Susan Vidler) is screaming and we're witnessing a dead baby in a crib, it hits in an nearly expected way.
 So fast forward with audiences watching a nightmare sequence involving Renton, played by Ewan McGregor, where the same baby is alive but so obviously dead.

 It’s the feeling of unease.
 You’ve got a baby that’s deformed and bloated crawling on the ceiling of an inescapable room.
 Then you've got an exorcist-like head spin viewed from a first person perspective, all set to a pulsating techno beat.
 It’s a shot that holds on for way too long and moves on far too slowly for anyone to feel comfortable with what they’re seeing.